sesam-io/tutorial/globals/README.md

 ## Outputs

-Produce a list of VIP customers to the customer system that has an order total greater than 25.
+Produce a list of VIP customers to the crm system that has an order total greater than 25.